partiql/partiql-beamline/README.md

 bounded `UniformDecimal` you can specify `UniformDecimal::{ low: 1.995, high: 4.9999 }` which picks a random decimal number from the provided boundary.
 2. The values for all the types prepended with `Uniform` will get generated using [Discrete Uniform Distribution](https://en.wikipedia.org/wiki/Discrete_uniform_distribution).
+3. The current implementation does not support `UniformArray` of `UniformAnyOf` and `Uniform`.
+I will look into this further in a separate PR as I suspect it requires some further refactoring.

 #### String Generator Configuration